Layer7-Community/graphman-client/README.md

 - when
 the specified bundle has goid/guid references that are out of sync with respect to the target gateway.
-- when the specified bundle is out of sync with respect to the schema changes.
+- when the specified bundle is defined with the deprecated entity types.
 ```
 ./graphman.sh revise --input some-bundle.json --output revised-bundle.json
 ```